-- Uniform application of regulations on the use of human resources, including classification, payroll, commissary, injury compensation, and travel. - Acquisition of necessary equipment and supplies from appropriate sources in accordance with applicable procurement regulations. - Managing and tracking government property.

-- Financial coordination with the protection agency and maintenance of finance, property, procurement, and personnel records and forms. - Use and coordination of incident business management functions as they relate to sharing of resources among federal, state, and local agencies, including the military. - Documentation and reporting of claims. - Administrative processes for all-hazard incidents.
+- Uniform application of regulations on the use of human resources, including classification, payroll, commissary, injury compensation, and travel. - Acquisition of necessary equipment and supplies from appropriate sources in accordance with applicable procurement regulations. - Managing and tracking government property. - Financial coordination with the protection agency and maintenance of finance, property, procurement, and personnel records and forms. - Use and coordination of incident business management functions as they relate to sharing of resources among federal, state, and local agencies, including the military. - Documentation and reporting of claims. - Administrative processes for all-hazard incidents.

-For clarification or interpretation of any items, contact the designated Unit Administrative Representative or the Incident Business Advisor (IBA).
-Agency specific direction is located in FSH 5109.34
+For clarification or interpretation of any items, contact the designated Unit Administrative Representative or the Incident Business Advisor (INBA).